 Tips & Tricks

-You should now have a good understanding of the various types of DJ cables you’ll encounter.
+You should now have a good understanding of the various audio cable types you’ll encounter.
 Before we wrap things up there are a few hints and tips I’d like to offer.

 When it comes to cables do treat them with care.
 If possible don’t bend them in odd ways or have them squashed by heavy objects.
 The speakers in our best 12 inch powered speakers guide can weigh up to 50 lbs (22.6 kg).
 This amount of heft is not something you want your speakers to be subjected to.
 Keep them rolled up and out of the way especially from your arms and legs.
 You don’t want to be tripping over them in the middle of a set or even worse accidentally unplug them.
 While no cable will last forever if you do look after them they’ll last you a long time.

 Also don’t get dismayed if the cables you have are not compatible.
 There is a vast range of various adapters allowing you to get the type of connection you need.
 There are headphone connectors that can turn your 1/4” jack into a 1/8” jack.
 There are even adapters that allow you to split audio.
 I do recommend you get the dedicated DJ cables for the connection you want.
 If you do need a quick temporary fix these can be an option.